 Modern Slavery

-Labour exploitation victims are forced to work illegally, against their will in many different work sectors, most notably: Brothels, Car washes, nail bars, restaurants and take aways, cannabis farms, agriculture and even domestic servitude in private households.Â
+Labour exploitation victims are forced to work in many different work sectors, most notably: Hand car washes, nail bars, factories, restaurants and takeaways, agriculture and domestic servitude in private households.

 Very Brief Intervention